 Receptionist: Who do you think you are?

-Rose: I just told you; my name is Rose Cartwright.
+Angela: I just told you; my name is Angela Cartwright.

 Receptionist: You can't talk to me like that?